jd1123/johnnydiabetic.com/README.md

 This is the source code for my personal website.
 Originally, I had a website written in Python with Django but I decided to rewrite the website in Go.
 It has been a learning experience and is a lot of fun.
-The only libraries used besides the Golang standard lib is gorilla mux (http://gorillatoolkit.com/pkg/mux) and mgo (http://gopkg.in/mgo).
+The only libraries used besides the Golang standard lib is gorilla mux and sessions (http://gorillatoolkit.com/), and mgo (http://gopkg.in/mgo).
 On the frontend, it's Twitter Bootstrap and JQuery.

 ## Why rewrite this in Go?